Journaling for Wellbeing

 How do I get started?

-1. The Diary – this is a bit of an entry point level journaling suggestion.
+- The Diary – this is a bit of an entry point level journaling suggestion.
 Writing in free form about your day, thoughts, worries and emotions with no real structure or goal.
-This is a great place to start forming the habit and to begin to allow some of the benefits to seep into your life.
+This is a great place to start forming the habit and to notice some benefits of regular writing.

-3. Lists – I love a list and sometimes this is exactly what we need to get the brain moving in the write direction.
-The key here is to keep writing and then have a look back at what we’ve got down, with the opportunity to notice links and to view ways to move forwards.
+- Lists – The key here is to keep writing and then have a look back at the end.
+Reflecting afterwards offers the opportunity to notice links and to view ways to move forwards.

-5. Future biography – I like this one and have used it a few times.
-When I do this one, I head to a random page at the back of my journal and write it there so I can find it at a later date.
-To do this one, imagine your life 5, 10, 15 years from now and consider how it feels to have the perspective of time.
-You write to your present-day self with words of encouragement, wisdom and reassurance that this too shall pass.
+- Future biography – I like this one and have used it a few times.
+I like to find a random page in my journal and write there.
+Imagine your life 5, 10, 15 years from now and consider how it feels to have the perspective of time.
+Write to your present-day self with words of encouragement, wisdom and reassurance that this too shall pass.
 This one is also nice for manifesting your future.

 Next Steps

-Journaling is a wonderful tool to have with you on your healing self-care journey.
+Journaling for wellbeing is a wonderful tool to have with you on your healing self-care journey.
 It’s portable and offers the chance to engage the brain to support your wellbeing.
-Try a short yoga practice, such as this one for a lower back release, or a guided meditation to calm the mind before you sit down to write.
-Moving or meditating before you begin a journaling exercise is a great way to cut through physical or mental discomfort, opening up space to get to your inner wisdom.
+Try a short yoga practice, such as this one for a lower back release, or a guided meditation before journaling.
+By moving the body we can decrease physical discomfort, creating space to tune into our inner wisdom.